 A good indicator for giant dog breeds is the size of their paws.
 When they are puppies, big dog breeds appear to have over-sized paws that look disproportional to the rest of the body.
 However, after fully “growing into” their paws, they will look better proportioned.

-While the timeline will vary by each pet, this should give you a good indication when your puppy will be fully grown.
+While the timeline will vary by each pet, this should give you a good indication of when your puppy will be fully grown.